d0tTino/GeneCoder/docs/plugins.md

 Channel plugins are adapters around [``genecoder.api.Simulator``](api_reference.md#genecoder.api.Simulator).
-The base class requires a ``simulate(sequence: str) -> str`` method that returns the mutated DNA sequence for the downstream pipeline.
+The base class requires a ``simulate(sequence: str | SequenceBatch) -> SequenceBatch`` method that returns the mutated DNA sequence(s) for the downstream pipeline.
 Implementations may override ``with_profile(profile: str)`` to support external error profiles; the default implementation raises ``NotImplementedError`` so simulators that expose profile selection must supply their own version.

 Simulators are discovered from the ``genecoder.simulators`` entry-point group and should use a short, descriptive slug for the entry-point key.
 The slug is